-Restoring digital sovereignty — one voice sample at a time.
+Restoring digital privacy — one voice sample at a time.

 Our platform contains no convoluted privacy agreements or twisted terms — because we simply do not own nor collect any information about anyone, unless they personally and of their own free will choose to publish it and confirm their possession of it through the unique voice sample verification.